thecauagames/Renzo/README.md

 # Renzo
-Renzo is a easy-to-use and user-friendly Discord bot with functions for your server!
+Renzo is a easy-to-use and yet user-friendly Discord bot with functions for your server!

 # 🤔 How to contribute to Renzo?
 **You will need:**
-- A text editor (Visual Studio Code, Atom)
+- A text editor (for example: Visual Studio Code, Atom)
-- Knowledge of JavaScript and discord.js
+- Have a little knowledge of JavaScript and discord.js
-- node.js
+- Have node.js v16 installed

-If you don't have node.js installed, you can install by entering its website: [node.js website](https://nodejs.org/en/)
+If you don't have node.js installed, you can install node.js by downloading at the [node.js website](https://nodejs.org/en/).

 Don't have a text editor installed?
-Install Visual Studio Code by downloading at the VS Code website: [Visual Studio Code website](https://code.visualstudio.com/Download)
+Install Visual Studio Code by downloading at the [Visual Studio Code website](https://code.visualstudio.com/Download).

-## 👩‍💻 How to start contributting?
+## 👩‍💻 How do I start contributting?
+Make sure you have all the programs and dependencies installed, without them you can't start contributting.

-First of all, you need to install discord.js.
-Renzo uses discord.js version 14 instead of the old version 12, you can install discord.js by using this command:
+Firstly, we need to install the discord.js module.
+You can install the discord.js module by simply writing this command in your Command Prompt:
 ```batch
 npm install discord.js
 ```
+After that, the module will be installed.
+If you see an error about Windows not recognizing 'npm', make sure to reinstall node.js and try the command again.

 ## ✍️ Happy coding!
-After installing discord.js and your text editor, you can now help the development of Renzo.
+After all of this, you can now contribute to Renzo!
+Help us make the world a easier place for everyone!